vladkim165/vladkim165/README.md

 ### Hi there 👋

-My name is Vladislav Kim, i'm interested in Front-End Development 💻
+My name is Vladislav Kim 💻

 Currently styding in Yandex Praktikum 🎓